Skip to Content Accessibility Information

 1. How do I apply for a license?

 You will need to take the 60-hour pre-licensing course with an approved education provider.
 Once you have completed the course you may schedule to take the exam through PSI.
-After you have passed both portions of the exam (national and state), you may apply for the license.
+After you have passed both portions of the exam (national and state), you will receive an email within 5-7 business days with your registration/license number and steps to apply for the license online.

 2. How do I obtain a Certificate of Licensure?